The Equality of the Human Races

-The Equality of the Human Races (Positivist Anthropology) (originally: De l'égalité des races humaines (Anthropologie positive)) was a book published in 1885 by Haitiain lawyer, scholar, and diplomat Anténor Firmin.
+The Equality of the Human Races (Positivist Anthropology) (originally: De l'égalité des races humaines (Anthropologie positive)) was a book published in 1885 by Haitian lawyer, scholar, and diplomat Anténor Firmin.

 The book is a rebuttal of scientific racism, primarily Arthur de Gobineau's work An Essay on the Inequality of the Human Races and the work of Paul Broca.

 Context

 In 1884, Firmin was elected as a member of the Society of Anthropology of Paris.
 He joined after encountering "dogmatic assertions of the inequality of the races and the inferiority of Blacks" from its members.
 When sitting in during discussions of the society, racism was common and it was considered an established fact that Black people were inferior.

 During his four years in the society, he only rose to speak twice, both times being silenced by racialist or racist comments.

 Firmin wrote the book after a year in the society as a critique of race doctrine in French Anthropology and the relation between racism and European colonialism.

 It was published during the same time period as other texts considered foundational in Anthropology, such as Ancient Society, Primitive Culture, and Éléments d'anthropologie générale.